AdvanSix (NYSE:ASIX) Issues Q3 2021 Earnings Guidance

-AdvanSix (NYSE:ASIX) last posted its earnings results on Thursday, July 29th.
-The company reported $1.53 EPS for the quarter, beating the consensus estimate of $1.08 by $0.45.
-The firm had revenue of $437.68 million for the quarter, compared to analyst estimates of $417.80 million.
-AdvanSix had a return on equity of 21.12% and a net margin of 6.85%.
-As a group, equities research analysts forecast that AdvanSix will post 4.27 earnings per share for the current fiscal year.
+Separately, Zacks Investment Research raised shares of AdvanSix from a hold rating to a strong-buy rating and set a $34.00 target price for the company in a research note on Monday, July 19th.

-Separately, Zacks Investment Research raised shares of AdvanSix from a hold rating to a strong-buy rating and set a $34.00 price target on the stock in a research note on Monday, July 19th.
+The business also recently disclosed a — dividend, which will be paid on Tuesday, November 23rd.
+Stockholders of record on Tuesday, November 9th will be issued a $0.125 dividend.
+The ex-dividend date is Monday, November 8th.

 A hedge fund recently raised its stake in AdvanSix stock.
-Morgan Stanley boosted its stake in AdvanSix Inc. (NYSE:ASIX) by 20.1% in the second quarter, according to its most recent filing with the Securities and Exchange Commission.
-The fund owned 214,355 shares of the company’s stock after buying an additional 35,930 shares during the quarter.
-Morgan Stanley owned approximately 0.76% of AdvanSix worth $6,400,000 as of its most recent SEC filing.
-82.01% of the stock is currently owned by institutional investors.
+Royal Bank of Canada lifted its stake in AdvanSix Inc. (NYSE:ASIX) by 57.6% during the 2nd quarter, according to the company in its most recent filing with the SEC.
+The fund owned 3,137 shares of the company’s stock after acquiring an additional 1,146 shares during the quarter.
+Royal Bank of Canada’s holdings in AdvanSix were worth $94,000 at the end of the most recent reporting period.
+Institutional investors and hedge funds own 82.01% of the company’s stock.

 Advansix, Inc engages in the development and production of nylon resin products and other additives.
 The firm’s products include nylon resin, caprolactam, ammonium sulfate fertilizer and chemical intermediates.
 It offers products to carpet, engineering plastic, food packaging, building and construction, composites, plant nutrition, paints and coating markets.